jnozzi/cocoadev.com/markdown/NSWindow.md

      }
  }

-Note : this code uses a private method to get application context-id needed for General/NSCountWindowsForContext/General/NSWindowListForContext functions : **contextID** of General/NSApplication class.
+Note : this code uses a private method to get application context-id needed for NSCountWindowsForContext/NSWindowListForContext functions : **contextID** of NSApplication class.

-General/MrBru.
+MrBru.

 ----

-Thanks for pointing me in the right direction General/MrBru.
-Unfortunately your solution did not work during a quick test (I'm using General/PyObjC, and it looks like there is a bug in the signature of General/NSCountWindowsForContext).
-After a bit more reading in the General/NSApplication documentation I found this method:
+Thanks for pointing me in the right direction MrBru.
+Unfortunately your solution did not work during a quick test (I'm using PyObjC, and it looks like there is a bug in the signature of NSCountWindowsForContext).
+After a bit more reading in the NSApplication documentation I found this method:

  orderedWindows - Returns a zero-based array of window objects,
      where the position of a window in the array is based on the